celineashleylim/clinical-rl/README.md

 ## Objective

-To develop RL-based agents capable of recommending safe and effective treatment strategies—specifically, fluid boluses and vasopressors—based on vital signs and other clinical indicators, aiming to improve outcomes in hypotensive patients.
+To develop RL-based agents capable of recommending safe and effective treatment strategies, specifically fluid boluses and vasopressors—based on vital signs and other clinical indicators, aiming to improve outcomes in hypotensive patients.

 ## Repository Structure